 The image depicts an almost eerie, silhouetted figure of a man stretching his mouth open with his fingers.

 This is Sam3’s signature street art style; he creates paintings in the form of silhouettes and shadows.
 This piece was created in 2011 when Sam3 was in Oporto for the Manobras No Porto Festival.

 Street Address: Rua das Flores/Rua Afonso Martins Alho

-Two years ago, more than 60 street artists participated in an initiative labeled “Verão é no Porto” (Summer is in Porto).
+In 2018, more than 60 street artists participated in an initiative labeled “Verão é no Porto” (Summer is in Porto).
 They were tasked with beautifying the city and creating paintings that depicted traditional and modern life in Northern Portugal.

-Liquen’s blue cat mural (named “Perspentico” has quickly become one of the city’s most famous sights.
+Liquen’s blue cat mural (named “Perspentico”) has quickly become one of the city’s most famous sights.
 The mural is hidden away from view on a narrow side street that veers off from Rua das Flores.